iranziprince01/budget-tracking-system/README.md

 ## Features
 - **Expense Tracking**: Easily record and categorize expenses to comprehensively analyze spending habits.
 - **Income Management**: Keep track of various sources of income to understand your overall financial picture.
-- **Custom Categories**: Create personalized spending categories to suit your specific budgeting needs.
-- **Reporting**: Generate detailed reports and visual graphs to analyze spending patterns over time.

 - **User Authentication**: Securely manage your financial data through user authentication and access control.
 - **Visualizations**: View graphical representations of your financial data to gain insights into your spending patterns.
 - **Currency Support**: The system supports the local currency used in South Sudan for accurate and relevant financial information.

 ## Getting Started
 ### Prerequisites
-- Make sure you have Node.js installed.
+- Make sure you have Xampp installed.
-- Ensure you have MongoDB set up and running.
+- Ensure you have mysql set up and running.

 ## Installation
 1. Clone the repository: